National Peanut Butter Fudge Day

-Peanut butter lovers and fudge lovers can come together on November 20 to observe this delicious treat.
-It’s National Peanut Butter Fudge Day!
+Peanut butter lovers and fudge lovers come together on November 20th to celebrate National Peanut Butter Fudge Day.

 Fudge originated in the United States, possibly by a happy accident.
-In 1886 a letter was found, writtenby Emelyn Bettersby Hartridge, a student at Vassar College in Poughkeepsie, New York, referring to fudge that her cousin had made, in Baltimore Maryland, selling it for 40 cents per pound.
-Hartridge was able to obtain the recipe, and in 1888, she made 30 pounds of fudge for the Vassar College Senior Auction.
+In 1886, a letter written by Emelyn Bettersby Hartridge was discovered.
+Ms. Hartridge attended Vassar College as a student in Poughkeepsie, New York, and the letter referred to a fudge her cousin had made.
+Her cousin, in Baltimore Maryland, was selling the fudge for 40 cents per pound.
+Ms. Hartridge obtained the recipe, and in 1888, she made 30 pounds of fudge for the Vassar College Senior Auction.

-In the late 19th century, some shops on Mackinac Island, Michigan, began to produce similar products as the Vassar College fudge and sold it to summer vacationers.
+In the late 19th century, some shops on Mackinac Island, Michigan, began to produce products similar to that of the Vassar College fudge and sold it to summer vacationers.
 Fudge is still made in some of the original shops there today.

 Two other fudge holidays on the calendar are National Nutty Fudge Day on May 12 and National Penuche Fudge Day on July 22.